asdru22/Burgeon/wiki/burgeon.typ

   bloomguard,
   type: "Tool",
   alt: "items/bloomguard_open.png",
 ))[Obtained from grown #(bloomguard_seed.txt-param)[Bloomguard Seeds].
 Also drops 1-3 seeds when broken.
-When in your mainhand, holding and releasing the use button will let you throw the Bloomguard, dealing #damage(5).
+When in your mainhand, holding and releasing #inputs.use will let you throw the Bloomguard, dealing #damage(5).
 When in offhand, the Bloomguard opens, so that it can be used as a shield.
 Blocking an attack will break the Bloomguard, removing one from the item stack used.]

 #top_grid(col: 2, item-tooltip(
   rootsplit_sickle,
   type: "Tool",
   durability: 145,
   alt: "items/rootsplit_staff.png",
 ))[Obtained from grown #(tangleroot_seed.txt-param)[Bloomguard Seeds].
 The Sickle deals #damage(6) and has 2 attack speed.
-If you are holding a sickle in both the mainhand and offhand, holding the use button will cause them to fuse into one, becoming a Rootsplit Staff.
+If you are holding a sickle in both the mainhand and offhand, holding #inputs.use will cause them to fuse into one, becoming a Rootsplit Staff.
 The Staff deals #damage(8) and has 1 attack speed.
 The durability of the stuff is the sum of the durability from the two sickles.
-Holding sprint + use will split the staff back in the two sickles.
+Holding #inputs.use-sprint will split the staff back in the two sickles.
 The durability will also be split equally among the two Sickles.]

 == Other
 #top_grid(col: 2, item-tooltip(